 When a company choose to outsource all or some of its human resources responsibilities, a global employment outsourcing provider is often engaged to take these functions.

 This can range from outsourcing payroll and benefits administration to recruitment and onboarding or employee performance management.
 The HR outsourcing provider is paid a fee by the company for performing these functions.

-Many small business owners find it more cost-effective to outsource HR rather than invest in building an in-house function.
+Many small business owners find it more cost-effective to outsource HR rather than invest in building an in-house unit.

-HR functions can be outsourced to help a company realize substantial cost savings, both in terms of time and overheads.
+HR functions can be outsourced to help a company realize substantial cost savings, both in terms of overheads and time.

-Data security is of the utmost importance when you’re dealing with sensitive information.
-A reputable outsourcing company will have advanced systems and software encryption to keep data secure.
+When dealing with sensitive information belonging to business partners and employees, data protection is of the utmost importance.
+A reputable HR outsourcing company will have the advanced systems and software encryption needed to keep data secure.